Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Where did God’s eye originate?

-The “Ojo de Dios” or God’s Eye is an ancient symbol made by the Huichol Indians of Mexico.
+The “Ojo de Dios” or God’s Eye is an ancient symbol made by the Huichol Indians of western Mexico.
 The Huichol not only make wonderfully colorful God’s Eyes from yarn, but they also make yarn paintings by gluing yarn to wooden boards.
 You might like this yarn painting craft for kids.

 Why are they called God’s eyes?